New Jersey Casino and Card Room Gaming

 After the U.S. Supreme Court declined to lift a lower court's injunction that prevented New Jersey gaming facilities from offering sports betting, Gov. Chris Christie – with some prodding from the legislature – decided to take matters into his own hands.
 In September 2014, Christie issued a directive that said the state's casinos and horse tracks could offer sports betting.
 Additionally, Christie's directive said the gaming facilities would not be prosecuted or face any civil liability.

 In October 2014, Monmouth Park was set to allow sports betting on NFL games in partnership with William Hill, but a federal judge issued an injunction preventing the launch of sports betting operations.
-The state is now awaiting a ruling from the Third Circuit Court of Appeals.
+In August 2016, the court ruled that the state violated a 1992 ban on sports wagering and the state may not authorize sports betting at race tracks and casinos.

 In November 2016, voters rejected a plan that would have allowed two casinos in North Jersey.
 The properties would have been at least 72 miles from Atlantic City.